 How Do You Know Which Infusion Pump is Best?

-Infusion pumps are invasive pieces of medical equipment that work to save lives through preventing dehydration, and also aid in the continual release of medication.
+Infusion pumps are invasive pieces of medical equipment that work to save lives by preventing dehydration, and also aid in the continual release of medication.
 Infusion pumps are seen in almost all medical environments, from surgery centers to different parts of the hospital.
 These pumps can deliver medicine, saline, and liquids intravenously into the body.
 An IV is usually attached to the pump, and a nurse will work to insert the IV needle into a good vein in the arm, or even the top of the hand.
 Sometimes, people who are incapacitated will need to have an IV in them because they are not conscious to drink fluids or take medications.
-And unfortunately, other times, people with terminal cancers will be on an IV drip for pain management.
+And unfortunately, at other times, people with terminal cancers will be on an IV drip for pain management.
 Continue reading to learn more about how to choose the right infusion pump for your medical association.

 Baxter Sigma Spectrum

 The Sigma Spectrum is one of our most widely requested pumps.
 This pump is used in a variety of medical spaces from hospitals to surgical centers.
 This unit features configurable dose error reduction software and single-step titration.
-Other features include a check flow at the start of the infusion, and a secondary container infusion check.
-The comprehensive log software is easy to set up and program with a bright and easy to read display.
+Other features include a check flow at the start of the infusion and a secondary container infusion check.
+The comprehensive log software is easy to set up and program with a bright and easy-to-read display.
 There is a drug library on this Baxter pump where you can find all drug and dose limits.
 This IV pump can be a-fixed to a pole or to the wall.